256msn/RoseUtils/README.md

 # 🌹 RoseUtils 1.7.3
-A utility mod for Minecraft Beta 1.7.3
+A utility anarchy plugin for Minecraft Beta 1.7.3

 ---